tiacsys/bridle/boards/shields/rpi_pico_test/doc/index.rst

-This shields can only be used with a development board, shield, or snippet that provides a configuration for the serial console over USB device, because the default serial device node :devicetree:`&rpipico_serial` (a.k.a.
-:devicetree:`&pico_serial`) will be disable completely and can't be used anymore for serial communication such as logging or shell access.
+This shields can only be used with a development board, shield, or snippet that provides a configuration for the serial console over USB device, because the default serial device node :dts:`&rpipico_serial` (a.k.a. :dts:`&pico_serial`) will be disable completely and can't be used anymore for serial communication such as logging or shell access.
 The same applies also to the other buses such as I2C or SPI.

 Programming
 ===========